AlanHee/helloworld/README.md

 # helloworld

-A bash script for quickly to config termux or linux.
+A shell script for quickly to config termux or linux.